achuajays/ai-roadmap/readme.md

 2. Access the application in your web browser.

-3. Enter a prompt in the text input field and click the submit button to generate a response from the OpenAI chatbot.
+3. Enter a prompt in the text input field and click the submit button to generate a  correct roadmap.

 ## Contributing